Why Is Gastric Balloon Procedure Performed?

 - Check Your Medications: Before the procedure, get confirmation from your doctor that your current medications will not adversely affect your stomach or digestive system. .

 - Make Sure of Your Attendant: It would be good for someone to come with you to the hospital before the procedure.
-As with any medical procedure, it’s important to have someone to drive you home and check on you as you will be gently sedated for the procedure.

 Things to Consider After Gastric Balloon Procedure